 Prior experience with project management

 Prefer candidate who has experience working with students and/or nurses.

 Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.

-Classified Title: Program Coordinator Role/Level/Range: ATO 37.5/03/OF Starting Hourly Pay Rate Range: $20.40-$28.00-$35.70/ Commensurate with Experience Employee group: Full Time Schedule: M-F 9-5 with occasional weekend and evening hours required Exempt Status: Non-Exempt Location: School of Medicine Campus Department name: SOM Ped Adolescent Medicine Personnel area: School of Medicine
+Classified Title: Program Coordinator Role/Level/Range: ATO 37.5/03/OF Starting Salary Range: $20.40-$28.00-$35.70 HRLY (Commensurate with experience) Employee group: Part-time Schedule: Monday - Friday (20 hours per week) Exempt Status: Non-Exempt Location: Hybrid/School of Nursing Department name: Research Administration Personnel area: School of Nursing

 Total Rewards The referenced salary range is based on Johns Hopkins University's good faith belief at the time of posting.
 Actual compensation may vary based on factors such as geographic location, work experience, market conditions, education/training and skill level.
 Johns Hopkins offers a total rewards package that supports our employees' health, life, career and retirement.
 More information can be found here: https://hr.jhu.edu/benefits-worklife/

 Please refer to the job description above to see which forms of equivalency are permitted for this position.
 If permitted, equivalencies will follow these guidelines: JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.